HUSAINTRIVEDI52/Github_sample_action/README.md

-Welcomd to the sample github actions setup.
+Welcomd to the sample github actions setup